bradtraversy/devconnector_2.0/README.md

 Creating an instance of axios also cleans up our action creators in [actions/auth.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/actions/auth.js), [actions/profile.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/actions/profile.js) and [actions/post.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/actions/post.js)

+Note that implementing this change also requires that you use the updated code in [utils/setAuthToken.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/utils/setAuthToken.js)
+Which also in turn depends on [utils/api.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/utils/api.js)
+I would also recommending updating to use a [ redux subscription  ](https://github.com/bradtraversy/devconnector_2.0#redux-subscription-to-manage-local-storage-) to mange setting of the auth token in headers and local storage.

 ## Remove Moment 🗑️

 As some of you may be aware, [Moment.js](https://www.npmjs.com/package/moment) which [ react-moment ](https://www.npmjs.com/package/react-moment) depends on has since become *legacy code*.\